redux-effects/redux-effects/Readme.md

 ## Benefits

-  * Trivial isomorphism.
+  * Trivial universality.
 If your effect middleware is universal, your app is universal.
   * Powerful meta-programming facilities (e.g. request caching)
   * More testable code
   * Better insights into what is happening in your application (e.g. logging effects)